-Current position: VINNOVA Marie Curie research fellow, based at the Department of Marine Sciences, University of Gothenburg (Sweden).
+Current position: Assistant professor (biträtande lektor), based at the Department of Earth Sciences, University of Gothenburg (Sweden).

 Associate Editor of the Journal of Physical Oceanography.

 Co-lead of the international CLIVAR/CliC Northern Ocean Regional Panel task “Understanding of the role of the Arctic Ocean in Arctic amplification”

 October 2011 to February 2015 – PhD student at the University of East Anglia, Norwich (UK), and UK Met Office, Exeter (UK)

 Antarctic Bottom Water in CMIP5 models: characteristics, formation, evolution

 Supervisors: Prof. K. J. Heywood (UEA), Prof. D.P.
 Stevens (UEA), and J.K Ridley (UK MetOffice), PhD

 Assessed CMIP5 climate models performances regarding Antarctic Bottom Water present state properties and formation processes (Heuzé et al., 2013; Heywood et al., 2014), as well as global changes of this water under climate change scenario (Heuzé et al., 2015a).

 Investigated the drivers of open ocean deep convection in HadGEM3 and possible ways to stop it in the Southern Ocean (Heuzé et al., 2015b).